mysociety/jkan/_datasets/everypolitician-saint-vincent-and-the-grenadines-assembly.md

 ---
 schema: default
-title: Saint Vincent and the Grenadines: House of Assembly
+title: Saint Vincent and the Grenadines — House of Assembly
 organization: EveryPolitician
 notes: >-
   Data on the people within the House of Assembly legislature of Saint Vincent and the Grenadines.